Have you received a letter from Ottawa Public Health?

 - If you do not have copies of your child’s immunization record, contact your health care provider to obtain a copy.

 - New to Canada or Ontario?
-Before your child attends a school in Ottawa, we recommend that you contact your health care provider or OPH to assess your child's immunization record.
-This will ensure that your child's immunizations are up to date according to the Publicly Funded Immunization Schedules for Ontario, and that they are fully protected against vaccine preventable diseases.
+If your child is attending a school in Ottawa, we recommend that you contact your health care provider or OPH to assess your child's immunization record.
+This will ensure that your child's immunizations are up to date according to the Ontario’s Publicly Funded Immunization Schedule that they are fully protected against vaccine preventable diseases.

 Listen to Dr. Trevor and Nurse Katie as they chat about school immunization surveillance